Activities and support during the coronavirus pandemic

 CYBER CYCLISTS TIMETABLE

-What activities will The Bike Project run?Every weekday at 3pm we will host a different bicycle themed group activity using Zoom.
+What activities will The Bike Project run?Every Mon-Thurs afternoon we host a different bicycle themed group activity using Zoom.
 If you are registered for our programme you will receive an SMS invite each day with information about the planned activity.
 Activities will always be facilitated by a member of staff but they can be lead by any guest host from our community of refugees, volunteers, staff and supporters.

 - Education: English for cyclists, preventative maintenance, tool handling, journey planning and what to pack for a bike ride.